plongquian/pet_shelter/source/adoption/dogs.rst

     :width: 50%

 This is Tank.
 He came to us from a family who realized that this pup was going to outgrow their home very quickly.
+He is known to us as our "Gentle Giant."
 Since he is only a puppy, he has yet to be neutered.

 **Pet Details:**
 	* Type: Puppy